menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Calhoun is generally considered to be a blue-collar town.
-50.99% of the Calhoun workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Calhoun is a blue-collar town, with 50.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Calhoun is a city of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Calhoun who work in office and administrative support (11.26%), sales jobs (7.95%), and healthcare suport services (7.95%).

 Setting & Lifestyle